SuccessIsOnTheWay/Mastering_Python/README.md

 📚 **7.
 Preparations and Assignments: Sharpening Your Python Skills**

   - Weekly assignments on each topic covered.
-  - Solutions to be updated weekly on my GitHub profile - [Your GitHub Profile](https://github.com/SuccessIsOnTheWay).
+  - Solutions to be updated weekly on my GitHub profile - https://github.com/SuccessIsOnTheWay/Mastering_Python .

 ---